tkidman/shifty/readme.md

 It then goes though the shifts in this order:
 AAL, ResponsibleOfficer, Standard, Backup.
 For each shift, shifty calculates a score for the staff that are available to work that shift.
-The person with the lowest score is allocated to a shift.
+The person with the lowest score is allocated to the shift.
 Shifty calculates the score on this basis:
 * If the person has worked less than four hours of desk shifts, the person's score is reduced
 * If working an adjacent shift, the person's score is increased
 * If the shift is an AAL or ResponsibleOfficer type and the staff member doesn't have the right skills, the person's score is increased.